Clear Concrete Sealers and Top-Coat Products for Indoor and Outdoor Applications:

 The hardest clear coating available to protect interior concrete surfaces.
 Polyaspartic sealers are color enhancing and fast curing.
 Great for commercial projects on deadlines.
 Available in 67% Solids and 80% Solids.

-SureCrete manufactures these products to help seal off the concrete prior to staining or applying an epoxy or polyurethane coating.
-These products will help stop “bubbling” due to gasses escaping from the concrete surfaces.
+SureCrete manufactures these products to help complete your ideal concrete surface.
+These products stop “bubbling” due to gasses escaping from the concrete surfaces, slow vapor transmission, and protect burnished and polished concrete floors.

 SureCrete’s DK700 is manufactured as a two-part floor primer to help stop moisture and vapors from releasing from the concrete prior to coating.